MusabXD/MusabXD.github.io/index.md

 This artifact is a mobile application originally developed for CS-360, where users can login, add and remove items from an inventory list, add categories and put items into them, and sort the items by name or quantity.
 I enhanced it by adding new features to improve its usability and architecture.

 **Enhancements Made:**
-- Added inventory iyem **categories**.
+- Added inventory **categories**.
-- Implemented **sorting** for items by name and quantity.
+- Implemented multi-criteria **sorting** for items (name A-Z/Z-A, quantity high-low/low-high).
 - Introduced a **multi-select** feature for batch operations.
 - Refactored code for better **modularity and maintainability**.

 **Skills Demonstrated:**
-- UI/UX Design
+- UI/UX Design and user-centered development
 - Modular Software Architecture
 - Mobile Development (Android)
-- Problem Solving & Feature Integration
+- Feature Integration and Problem Solving

 **Aligned Course Outcomes:**
 - **Outcome 3:** Design and evaluate computing solutions using algorithmic principles and best practices.